 You can use the History Explore to find all the models used by a dashboard.
 As an example, this could help identify the models for which a user needs permissions when that user is unable to see the data on a dashboard.

-- Filter on ID (Inclusive), entering the dashboard ID for the dashboard you wish to filter on.
+3. Filter on ID (Inclusive), entering the dashboard ID for the dashboard you want to filter on.

 https://<instance_name.looker.com>/explore/system__activity/history?fields=history.real_dash_id,query.model,query.count&f[history.real_dash_id]=123&sorts=history.real_dash_id+desc&limit=500